Museu Nacional Soares dos Reis

 Blink and you might miss that this is a church in its own right, snuggled as close as it is to the Igreja do Carmo.
 The twin churches...

 This proudly bohemian cafe has a verdant but rustic back garden where students and the gallery crowd sit around low tables sampling from...

 The museum's tranquil cafe is a fine spot for a lunch special (there's always a vegetarian option) or come to linger over a coffee and...

 Rua Dom Manuel II 44 · interesting places nearby

 Museu Nacional Soares dos Reis information

-A short walk west of Cordoaria lands you at the town’s most comprehensive art collection, which ranges from Neolithic carvings to Portugal’s take on modernism, all housed in the formidable Palácio das Carrancas.
+Porto's best art museum presents a stellar collection ranging from Neolithic carvings to Portugal’s take on modernism, all housed in the formidable Palácio das Carrancas.

 Requisitioned by Napoleonic invaders, the neoclassical palace was abandoned so rapidly that the future Duke of Wellington found an unfinished banquet in the dining hall.
-Transformed into a museum of fine and decorative arts in 1940, its best works date from the 19th century, including sculptures by António Soares dos Reis (see especially his famous O Desterrado, The Exile ) and António Teixeira Lopes, and the naturalistic paintings of Henrique Pousão and António Silva Porto.
+Transformed into a museum of fine and decorative arts in 1940, its best works date from the 19th century, including sculptures by António Teixeira Lopes and António Soares dos Reis – seek out his famous O Desterrado (The Exile), and the naturalistic paintings of Henrique Pousão and António Silva Porto.